premchander-revature/interviewquestions/Interview Ques/JavaScript.md

 ---

-5. Explain about the scopes of a variable in JavaScript?
+5. Explain about the scopes of a variable in JavaScript?p1

 ![Easy](https://github.com/revaturelabs/interviewquestions/blob/dev/ComplexityTags/simple%20(2).svg)